melliss67/catalog-postgres/README.md

 * libpq-dev

 ## Configuration File Changes
+* Changed sshd_config file as follows
+** changed Port from 22 to 2200
+** changed PermitRootLogin to no
 * Created catlog.wsgi file to load the application.py file in Apache
 * Had to move the line setting app.secret_key in the application.py file to outside the if __name__ == '__main__': block so it would be set.